VEnghed/Recruitment/README.md

 ```
 The production build will be reachable on http://localhost:8080

-Note: Bfore the server can serve the production build, it need to be created with:
+Note: Before the server can serve the production build, it has to be created with:

 ```bash
 $npm run build
 ```

-The production build is served at the API endpoint.

 During development, all the api calls from the app will be proxied to http://localhost:8080 so as to imitate the functionality of the built  and served application.

 The app is hosted on Heroku and can be found [here](https://recruiter-of-bots.herokuapp.com/).
 This is kept up to date with the version on the main branch of the repository.
 Heroku listens to the webhook that is called each time there is a push made to the main branch and will then pull from the main branch, build the application and host it there.

-## Structure
+## Architecture

 This web application is built with a client side rendered frontend and a REST backend.
 The frontend is built using React and the backend is a node application using `express` to both serve the application and handle API requests.
-The backend is connected to a PostgreSQL database through `sequelize` hosted on GCP that keeps the state of the application.
+The backend is connected to a PostgreSQL database through `sequelize` hosted on Google Cloud Platform that keeps the state of the application.

-### Backend
+### Backend 🖥️
 The backend consists of ES6 modules connected so as to follow the MVC pattern, making scaling, maintenance and modification easier.
 The view consists of HTTP handlers called routes serving as API endpoints for the frontend to connect to.
 As the application itself should be stateless and keep no local data, the model layer only contains ORM information that allows it to talk to the database.
 The model layer is therefore more or less the same as an integration layer and the terms could be used interchangeably in this case.
 The controller layer consists of a module that simply connects the view (HTTP layer) with the model (Integration layer).

 The backend is built so as to make modification easy, for example: If you would like to change from PostgreSQL to some other database, you would only have to change make changes to the database and model layer.